Otto Grotewohl: Formation of the Socialist Unity Party

-Prime Minister
+Prime minister

-On 12 October 1949, Grotewohl became the first prime minister (Ministerpräsident) of the German Democratic Republic (commonly known as East Germany or the GDR), five days after its establishment from the Soviet Occupation Zone with the SED as the ruling party.
+On 12 October 1949, a few days after the formal proclamation of the new country, Grotewohl became the first prime minister (Ministerpräsident) of the German Democratic Republic (commonly known as East Germany or the GDR), five days after its establishment from the Soviet Occupation Zone with the SED as the ruling party.
 Grotewohl was appointed Chairman of the Council of Ministers (Ministerrat), the de jure government of the GDR, while Pieck served as State President.
-Although Grotewohl and Pieck were officially on equal footing, Grotewohl wielded far more real political power in state affairs than Pieck.
-In the East German political hierarchy, the prime minister was the highest state official, with the president nominally ranking second.
+Although Grotewohl and Pieck were officially on equal footing, Grotewohl wielded far more real political power in state affairs than Pieck.In the East German political hierarchy, the prime minister was the highest state official, with the president nominally ranking second.
 Thus, for the GDR's first year of existence, Grotewohl was the most powerful politician in the country.

 Grotewohl's power was significantly reduced in July 1950, when the SED restructured along more orthodox Soviet lines.
-Ulbricht became First Secretary of the SED's Central Committee, the de facto government of the GDR, and thus the de facto leader of East Germany.
-Grotewohl remained as Chairman of the Council of Ministers and the official head of government without challenge from the SED, but effectively became a figurehead with little power in state affairs.
+Ulbricht became First Secretary of the SED's Central Committee, the de facto power center of the GDR, and thus the de facto leader of East Germany.
+Grotewohl remained as Chairman of the Council of Ministers and the official head of government without challenge from the SED.
+However, the Council of Ministers, despite being officially defined as the "government" of East Germany, was reduced to a transmission belt for policies made by the SED's Politburo.
+Grotewohl was thus left as mostly a figurehead without any real influence on state affairs.
 Grotewohl was a member of the delegation that signed the Treaty of Zgorzelec on the recognition of the Oder-Neisse border as a border between the GDR and the People's Republic of Poland.
 In 1957, Grotewohl advocated for the Rapacki Plan for a nuclear weapon-free zone in Central Europe.

-Unlike Ulbricht and most of his other SED colleagues, Grotewohl was known to openly favour a less repressive way of governing.
-Grotewohl condemned abuses in the legal system in a major speech at the SED party conference on 28 March 1956.
-Grotewohl also denounced illegal arrests, called for more respect for civil rights, and even called for lively debate in the Volkskammer.
-Grotewohl also made a veiled criticism of Justice Minister Hilde Benjamin's notoriously heavy-handed handling of political trials.
+Unlike Ulbricht and most of his other SED colleagues, Grotewohl was known to openly favour a more humane way of governing.
+He condemned abuses in the legal system in a major speech at the SED party conference on 28 March 1956.
+He also denounced illegal arrests, called for more respect for civil rights, and even called for lively debate in the Volkskammer.
+Grotewohl also made a veiled criticism of Justice Minister Hilde Benjamin's notoriously high-handed handling of political trials.
 Despite his open criticism of the SED's increasingly heavy-handed rule, Grotewohl retained his posts without reprisal because the Kremlin maintained its trust in him.